 - Audit requires more time and resources as compared to assurance services.

-- Audit is the first step, whereas assurance procedure starts once the audit is complete.
+- Audit is the first step, whereas the assurance procedure starts once the audit is complete.

-- Audit is a way to disclose any fraudulent or dishonest activity i.e misuse of the fund or misrepresentation of facts.
-Assurance provides true and authentic information to the stakeholders, which helps in reaching a better decision.
+- Audit is a way to disclose any fraudulent or dishonest activity i.e. misuse of the fund or misrepresentation of facts.
+Assurance provides true and authentic information to the stakeholders, which helps reach a better decision.

 |The audit is performed under international auditing standards.||The practitioner may restrict to a specific area due to the assurance terms.|